vzvezda/asyncdrop/article/async-dest.md

 ![task_flow](img/nested_loop()_2_run.svg)

-Let discuss these possible outcomes:
+Let's discuss these possible outcomes:

 * `cleanup_foo()` completes first and it means that nested_loop():2 can exit.
 The `nested_loop()`:1 has still poll the `cleanup()` until it finish.

-* `cleanup()` completes first: well, this is the interesting consequence of this approach that `nested_loop():2` cannot exist until cleanup_foo() completed.
+* `cleanup()` completes first: well, this is the interesting consequence of this approach that `nested_loop():2` cannot exit until `cleanup_foo()` is completed.
 Which means that even if future `bar()` is ready to return `Poll::Ready()`, it's result cannot be delivered because some other feature from task tree has launched `nested_loop()`.

   It looks very concerning.
 Just imagine that you have several `nested_loop()` in the callstack and some of these have their future completed but cannot return because of `nested_loop()` somewhere in the top of the callstack.
 Does it makes this approach impractical?
-There are some chances, but I am not convinced yet, I think it require further verification.
+Perhaps, but I am not convinced yet, I think it requires further verification.

 As for recursive execution, the `cleanup()` futures just like any other futures can have `join!/select!` and `nested_loop()` internally.
 It makes the runtime execution structure more complex but It does not make the program incorrect.
 When cleanup invokes `nested_loop()` it become frozen and cannot be polled until internal `nested_loop()` exits.

 ## Selecting

 So far we only discussed running branches with `join`.
-What if we have some kind of select!-like construct when a first completed branch can cause futures in other branches to drop?
-Let look on task structure with select instead of join:
+What if we have some kind of `select!`-like construct when a first completed branch can cause futures in other branches to drop?
+Let's look on task structure with select instead of join:

 ![task_flow](img/selecting.svg)